-Forms 1099-A, B, C, INT, LTC, MISC, MSA, OID, R and S. Use these information returns to report acquisitions or abandonments of secured property; proceeds from broker and barter exchange transactions; cancellation of a debt; interest income; certain payments made on a per diem basis under a long-term insurance contract, and certain accelerated death benefits; miscellaneous income (e.g., payments to certain fishing boat crew members, payments to providers of health and medical services, miscellaneous income payments, and nonemployee compensation); distributions from a medical savings account (MSA); original issue discount; distributions from pensions, annuities, retirement or profit-sharing plans, IRAs, insurance contracts, etc.; and proceeds from real estate transactions.
+Forms 1099-A, B, C, INT, LTC, MISC, MSA, OID, R, and S. Use these information returns to report acquisitions or abandonments of secured property; proceeds from broker and barter exchange transactions; cancellation of a debt; interest income; certain payments made under a long-term insurance contract and certain accelerated death benefits; miscellaneous income payments; distributions from a medical savings account (MSA) or Medicare+Choice MSA; original issue discount; distributions from pensions, annuities, retirement or profit-sharing plans, IRAs, insurance contracts, etc.; and proceeds from real estate transactions.
 Also, use these returns to report amounts that were received as a nominee on behalf of another person.